dmlc/dlpack/docs/source/python_spec.rst

 Future ABI Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~

-ABI version 1 did not contain any version info in the ``DLTensor`` or
+ABI version 1 did not provide any fields in the structs ``DLTensor`` or
-``DLManagedTensor`` structs.
-Two equivalent structs, ``DLTensorVersioned`` and
+``DLManagedTensor`` to export version info.
+Two equivalent structs,
-``DLManagedTensorVersioned``, have been added since ABI version 2 (DLPack version
+``DLTensorVersioned`` and ``DLManagedTensorVersioned``, have been added
+since ABI version 2 (DLPack version 0.7.0) and have a ``version`` field
-0.7.0) and can be used to check if the producer's DLPack version is compatible
+that can be used to export version info and check if the producer's
-with the consumer's DLPack version.
-This section gives a path for Python
+DLPack version is compatible with the consumer's DLPack version.
+This
+section gives a path for Python libraries to upgrade to the new ABI
-libraries to upgrade to the new ABI (while preserving support for the old ABI):
+(while preserving support for the old ABI):

 * ``__dlpack__`` should accept a ``version`` (int) keyword which is set to
   ``None`` by default.
 Consumers can use this kwarg to request certain DLPack